Higher Order Methods and Functions

 concentricShapes(10, redCircle _)

-Starting with the code below we are going to write color and shape functions to produce the image shown in Figure hof:colors-and-shapes.
+Starting with the code below we are going to write color and shape functions to produce the image shown below.

 Colors and Shapes